 If you love the beach look, good news!
 Decorating in a coastal style is one of the most budget-friendly ways to go.
 However, sometimes it takes a bit of inspirational help to achieve the appearance that you want.
-If you love the look of an all-white decorating scheme but are stuck on how to pull it off or need to use what furniture you’ve already got aren't sure how to transform that drab table into coastal chic, don't worry.
+If you love the look of an all-white decorating scheme but are stuck on how to pull it off, need to use what furniture you have already got, or aren't sure how to transform that drab table into coastal chic, don't worry.
 It can be done!
+Use these tips to help you achieve that coastal look you want.

 White is usually the predominant color in the coastal-style home, but really there are no firm rules when it comes to color.
 However, sticking with one or two colors is a very budget-friendly way to go coastal.

 Accessories turn a plain room into something fancier and they also easily help capture the coastal look on a budget.
 Found objects are free, so don’t forget to scour shorelines for a great catch.
 Just be green and leave anything living alone.
 Shells that still have their buddy inside won’t lend a lovely look or smell to your dwelling space.